jacquemi-bbp/arch/README.md

 Machine learning for histological annotation and quantification of cortical layers pipeline

 ## Main usage
-Automatically detects brain cells, classithem them by brain layer and compute cells density.
+Automatically detects brain cells, classify them by brain layer and compute cells density.
 This pipeline has been used for rat somatosensory cortex Nissl microscopy images, provided by the EPFL LNMC laboratory.

 From these images imported in QuPath projects, some QuPath annotations made by experts and metadata in cvs files, this package can generate: